AustralianBioCommons/ables/processes.md

             <li>Creation of a project allocation at the NCI for a community</li>
             <li>Inviting community bioinformatics leads to a project allocation as Chief Investigators</li>
             <li>Providing information on how to utilise ABLeS resources and contribute to the shared tool and software repository.</li>
-            <li>Biocommons manage the resources available to the ABLeS programme across all active projects.</li>
+            <li>BioCommons manage the resources available to the ABLeS programme across all active projects.</li>
           </ol>
           </div>
         </div>